 Contents

-DreamLeague Season 28 is among the crown jewels of the ESL Pro Tour and it takes place online.
+DreamLeague Season 28 is among the crown jewels of the ESL Pro Tour, and it takes place online.
 We will see a round-robin Group Stage and a Double Elimination playoffs that will include a $1,000,000 prize pool.

 Taking place between February 16 – March 1, the Dota 2 event will feature 16 teams from multiple regions.
-We will talk more about them in a bit, but as you will see, all of the big names will be there.

 The Group Stage will take place between February 16 – 19 and will have two single round-robin groups of 8 teams.
 All series will consist of two games, and once the matches are over, the top 4 teams will advance to Group Stage 2.
 All of the remaining teams will have to leave the competition.

 Speaking of Group Stage 2, it will take place from February 20-28 and feature a single round-robin group of 8 teams.
-The matches here will be in a best-of-three format and only the top two squads from each group will advance to the Upper Bracket of the playoffs.
+The matches here will be in a best-of-three format, and only the top two squads from each group will advance to the Upper Bracket of the playoffs.

 In terms of the prize pool distribution, the $1M prize will be accompanied by a total of 23.090 EPT points.

-DreamLeague Season 28 Teams – The Favorites
+DreamLeague Season 28 Teams and Main Title Contenders

 There will be a total of 16 Dota 2 teams at DreamLeague Season 28, so here is a list of all of them: